slicknode/starter-nextjs-blog/README.md

     npm run setup

 This will create a new Slicknode project with, GraphQL API and the GraphQL endpoint will be added to your local configuration.
 Just follow the instructions on the screen.
-You might be asked to enter your Slicknode credentials.
-If you don't have an account yet, you can [sign up for free here](https://slicknode.com).

 Start the local development server and start hacking:

     npm run dev

 For more information how to build NextJS applications, check out [the official NextJS docs](https://nextjs.org/docs).

 ## Customizing Data Model